alovajs/alovajs.github.io/docs/10-extension/03-alova-adapter-axios.md

 // mock data request adapter
 export default createAlovaMockAdapter([mocks], {
-  // After specifying the taro request adapter, requests that do not match the simulated interface will use this adapter to send requests
+  // After specifying axios request adapter, requests that do not match the simulated interface will use this adapter to send requests
   httpAdapter: axiosRequestAdapter(),

   // axiosMockResponse contains onMockResponse and onMockError